ellysh/video-game-bots/ClickerBots/output-device-capture.md

 ```
 `WinAPIGdi.au3` script is included in the example.
 It provides `_WinAPI_GetDC` and `_WinAPI_GetPixel` wrappers to the corresponding WinAPI functions.
 You will see a message box with the correct color code after launching the script.
 Now result of the script execution is not depend of the windows overlapping and our goal is achieved.

 But the script will not work properly if you minimize a Paint window.
 Same result equals to the white color will be returned if you minimize the window.
 It seems correctly at first look.
 But try to change a color of canvas in the Paint window to a red for example.
 If the window is in a normal mode (not minimized) the script returns a correct red color.
 If the window is minimized the script returns the white color.
-It happens because a minimized window have a zero sized client area.
+It happens because a minimized window has a zero sized client area.
 Therefore, the bitmap that is selected in the minimized window DC does not contain any information about a client area.
 The client area lacks in this case.

 This is a [`GetClientRect.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OutputDeviceCapture/GetClientRect.au3) script that measures a size of a window's client area:
 ```AutoIt